 Tamron: 15-30mm f/2.8 VC (very good)

 Sigma: 14mm f/1.8 (exceptional), 20mm f/1.4, or 35mm f/1.4 ART (very good)

 For crop sensor cameras: Rokinon 10mm f/2.8, Tokina 11-16mm f/2.8 II, or Tokina 11-20mm f/2.8

 This is by no means an exhaustive list!
 There are many specialized cameras and lenses not included here.
 Feel free to contact us if you have any questions.

 Panoramas get big fast, especially with 24 megapixel and larger cameras.
 You’ll need plenty of available storage, both in camera and on your computer.
 Bring an external drive to backup your images on.
 While out in the field it’s best to take notes about the sequence you shoot, either on paper or on your phone, to refresh your memory when stitching later.

 Smartphones (Android or iOS) have a number of apps that are useful for planning in the field (tides, moonrise/set, sunrise/set, Milky Way movement, weather, panorama calculations, etc.), and we will cover some of this as well.

-It is likely to be cold in May.
+It is likely to be cold in early June at night.
 Bring plenty of layers and warm boots, gloves, hat, etc. We usually have extra handwarmers and rubber bands to put on lenses to prevent dew/frost, but feel free to bring your own as well!
 Bring extra batteries (camera and remote) to keep warm in your pocket and swap out every now and then.

-Read this article on Night Sky Photography for more information on shooting the night sky, and visit Acadia Images' website for more information on the guesthouse and classroom.
-4 rooms area available at the guesthouse -- book here.
+Read this article on Night Sky Photography for more information on shooting the night sky.
+More information on lodging coming soon!